relaytools/docs/docs.md

 We are just appending an additional `-d "RELAY.YOUR.DOMAIN"` for each relay you wish to certify.

-You can add up to 99 relays at this time.
+You can add up to 99 relays at this time with certbot.
+If you choose to handle certifications in another way, you can host as many relays as you like.

 >**Replace `YOUR.DOMAIN` to your own domain.**
 >